xmliszt/taboo-ai/app/roadmap/roadmap.md

 - Taboo AI **first release**!
 - **Pre-defined topics** of taboo words.
-- **AI mode** to allow player to suggest a topic and AI will generate the taboo words from that topic, providing more * *customization** to the game.
+- **AI mode** to allow player to suggest a topic and AI will generate the taboo words from that topic, providing more **customization** to the game.
 - **Timer** scoring system.
-- Integrated with **ChatGPT AI** to respond your questions.
+- Integrated with **ChatGPT AI** to respond to your questions.
 - Smart system to **match** and **verify** if you hit the taboo words or AI hits the taboo words.
 - **Result scoreboard** to revisit your journey!
 Sharing screenshot is provided too!
 - **Light & Dark mode**.